SFDO-Tooling/MetaCI/docs/configuring.rst

 SFDX_HUB_USERNAME:
     This represents the username used to login to your sfdx hub account

-CONNECTED_APP_CLIENT_ID:
-    This represents the client id of the connected app that MetaCI will use for authenticating to any persistent org.
-    It's fine to use the same connected app that is being used for SFDX_CLIENT_ID and SFDX_HUB_KEY.

-CONNECTED_APP_CLIENT_SECRET:
-    This represents the secret of the connected app configured for MetaCI

-CONNECTED_APP_CALLBACK_URL:
-    This represents the connected app's callback url

-To acquire the connected_app variables just use the client id, client secret and callback url of the connected app that was created for ``SFDX_CLIENT_ID`` and ``SFDX_HUB_KEY``.

 Some rough tests of whether these variables are set can be done using this
 command: